Zeugwerk/zkbuild-action/README.md

 **Optional** TwinCAT Version (i.e. TC3.1.4024.22) that should be used to compile and test the PLCs.
 The TwinCAT Version has to be available on a Zeugwerk CI/CD Server.
 If empty, the latest available version of TwinCAT is used.

-**Optional** Path of the working directory, which should contain a Visual Studio solution and the configuration file `.Zeugwerk/config.json` (see Config section).

 ### 'working-directory'

 **Optional** Path of the working directory, which should contain a Visual Studio solution and the configuration file `.Zeugwerk/config.json` (see Config section).